symonhasan/all-about-git/README.md

 As I mentioned in previous section that it's okay but not best practice to directly commit and push changes to master branch.
 A common workflow which most of the developer suggest is ,

-* Create a branch for your desire feature in which you want to implement.
+* Create a branch for your desire feature you want to implement.
 * And then work on that branch i.e. Commit , Push , Pull etc.
-* After sucessfully implement the features on that branch merge the branch with master branch.
+* After sucessfully implement the features merge the branch with master branch.
 * Remove the branch.

 Now this help to unit test individual feature of a project before merging them to master branch.

 ### Create a new branch

-To list all the branch in your local and remote repository just simply type
+To list all the branch in our local and remote repository
 ```bash
 $   git branch -a
 ```